Supremolink81/GestureCV/README.md

 See below for report on how the pipeline was developed.

+# Lessons Learned From This

+Just as a preliminary to this, here are some very important lessons I learned from this project:

+- do not gather your own data unless the data you need doesn't already exist and you have expertise in data collection practices

+- training a neural network from scratch is not a good idea; look for pretrained options first.

+- try to find simple architectures first, then work your way up if your model is underfitting when being trained

+- do not use unbalanced datasets!

 # Data Collection

 A total of 1500 image samples were collected, according to the following format: